-Maimonides' view of Christianity and Islam calls for comments.
-Jacob Katz, among others, has some: Maimonides "conceived their historic task to be the dissemination of Jewish ideas in preparation for the messianic era, when the pure monotheistic doctrine of Judaism would be universally accepted.
+Maimonides, according to Jacob Katz, "conceived their (Christianity and Islam) historic task to be the dissemination of Jewish ideas in preparation for the Messianic era, when the monotheistic doctrine of Judaism would be universally accepted.
 But in their actual religious practices and tenets, he regarded them - Christianity even more than Islam - as contaminated with idolatrous elements."
+128

 The Jewish religious authorities in the Middle Ages accepted the Talmud's words: "Pious men of all the nations have a share in the life to come."
-All those who observe the so-called Noachides Laws fall under the category hasidei ummot ha-olam86 Jacob Katz has this comment on Rashi (1040-1105): "Since for the Talmud and midrashic literature Christianity was reckoned but one of the many heretical sects to be combated, Rashi followed their lead and did not make explicit reference to it.
-Christianity was included in the notion of ummot ha-olam the 'Nations of the World', i.e. the Gentile ...
-The other nations, Christians not excluded, were ovedey avodah zarah, that is adherents of 'alien worship' or idolaters.87
+All those who observe the so-called Noachide Laws fall under the category hasidei ummot ha-olam.
+129 Katz has this comment on Rashi (1040-1105):

+Since for the Talmud and midrashic literature Christianity was reckoned but one of the many heretical sects to be combated, Rashi followed their lead and did not make explicit reference to it.
+Christianity was included in the notion of ummot ha-olam the 'Nations of the World,' i.e. the gentile ...
+The other nations, Christians not excluded, were ovdei avodah zarah, that is adherents of "alien worship" or idolaters.
+130